-This course provides an overview of the functions and tasks of land an water management.
-Stresses important land correlations with other fields of interest.
-A survey of contemporary global trends, necessary land related services and the general process of executing land management interventions.
-This course will also provides a survey of current trends and policies in the management of water resources and their relationship to sustainable land management.
+This course provides an overview of the functions and tasks of land and water management, and stresses important land correlations with other fields of interest.
+This course is a survey of contemporary global trends, necessary land related services, and the general process of executing land management interventions.
+This course will also provide a survey of current trends and policies in the management of water resources and their relationship to sustainable land management.